IBM/capital-components/css-gridish/README.md

 [`display: subgrid`](https://developer.mozilla.org/en-US/docs/Web/CSS/display#Browser_compatibility),
 it is difficult for you to write semantic HTML with CSS Grid Layout.
-We are able to take advantage of vw units and the calc function so you can embed `.bx-grid` elements inside of each other and still respect the overall grid design.
+We are able to take advantage of vw units and the calc function so you can embed `.cap-grid` elements inside of each other and still respect the overall grid design.

 ### Why are there no grouping row classes needed?

 Thanks to flexbox’s wrapping functionality, nodes that specify rows are not necessary.
 Only create a node for a row if it has semantic or accessibility significance.
-You can keep embedding `.bx-grid` as necessary to accomplish this.
+You can keep embedding `.cap-grid` as necessary to accomplish this.

 ### What happens in the legacy implementation if I specify the column width for one breakpoint, but not the next larger breakpoint?

 To maintain a mobile-first opinion, column widths will scale to the next breakpoint if not specified.
-This means that a `.bx-grid__col--xs--1` be the size of `.bx-grid__col--s--2` if no `s` class was declared.
+This means that a `.cap-grid__col--xs--1` be the size of `.cap-grid__col--s--2` if no `s` class was declared.